 N42 25.014 W088 12.5249

-Note: The Conservation District maintains and clears debris only where the District owns the land on both sides of the creek – not the entire route – ie. from Keystone Landing to just beyond Pioneer Landing.
-The District does not remove obstacles on / along private property !
+Note: The Conservation District maintains and clears debris only where the District owns the land on both sides of the creek – ie. from Keystone Landing to just beyond Pioneer Landing – not the entire route.
+The District does not remove obstacles on/along private property.
+Downed trees or river debris can occur at anytime along the entire route and we cannot provide updated conditions.

 Check real – time water levels of Nippersink Creek The second graph of the USGS water levels, lists cubic feet per second; at least 100 cfs would allow for an enjoyable ride.
 When waters are moving above 300 cubic feet per second, it is considered fast.